-An employee employed on a maximum-term basis will be eligible for annual increments (where applicable) on the same basis as a permanent employee following a performance appraisal.
+An employee employed on a maximum-term basis will be eligible for annual increments (where applicable) on the same basis as a permanent employee subject to satisfactory performance.
 If a maximum-term employee is subsequently appointed to a permanent position with the Employer, any period of the maximum-term employment completed immediately prior to the commencement of the permanent position shall be recognised as service with the Employer for all purposes.